AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

 +++ Details

-To support B2B account stitching, you provide a person-to-account mapping dataset.
+To support B2B person to account stitching, you provide a person-to-account mapping dataset.
 For example:

 | CRM ID | Account ID |
 |---|---|